Thovalai: Famous functions

 In Thovalai on a small hill in the middle of the village is where the well-known Subramanaian Temple can be found.
 At this temple, the Pushbabishekam festival is commonly celebrated at the middle of August.
 The temple at festival time is filled with all varieties of flowers.
 After one week of Diwali, Surasamharam festival is celebrated throughout Tamil Nadu including at this temple.

-In Thovalai the oldest Chekkergiri murugan temple is been located.On every year on OCT-NOV SOORASAMSKARAM is been celebrated in a grand manner.
-More than 60+ years this festival is been celebrated.
+In Thovalai the oldest Chekkergiri murugan temple is located.
+Every year in October/NovemberSoorasamskaram is celebrated in a grand manner.
+This festival has been celebrated for more than 60 years.